-Today there is a growing demand for paint with lower solvent emissions.
-But without the use of bactericides, also referred to as wet-state or in-can preservatives, water-based paints would very quickly deteriorate in the can.
-Without dry-film preservatives, the paint applied to a surface would lack the ability to protect itself and the substrate from attack by fungi, algae and lichens.
+Today there is a growing demand for paint with lower or no solvent emissions, latest for environmental reasons.
+But without the use of bactericides, also referred to as wet-state or in-can preservatives, safer and more sustainable water-based paints would very quickly deteriorate before consumer use or shortly after.
+Without dry-film preservatives, the paint applied to a surface would lack the ability to protect itself and the substrate from attacks by fungi, algae and lichens, an impact that is magnified in outdoor conditions.
 Latex emulsions and aqueous bases used to manufacture latex paints provide the ideal breeding ground for microbial growth.
-Without microbial control products, paints would completely break down during storage and would lose all viscosity, texture and adhesion ability.
+Without microbial control solutions, paints would completely break down during storage and would lose all viscosity, texture, and adhesion ability.